-The CDMS enables the checking of work on site using hand held devices (i.e. Palm Pilots) and the efficient management of the compliance data via an Internet connection to a remote computer database.
+The CAS enables the checking of work on site using hand held devices (i.e. Palm Pilots) and the efficient management of the compliance data via an Internet connection to a remote computer database.

-More about the CDMS and how it works
+More about the CAS and how it works

-More about the CDMS for Contractors and Subcontractors
+More about the CAS for Contractors and Subcontractors

-More about the CDMS for Clients, Superintendents and others engaging and monitoring contractors.
+More about the CAS for Clients, Superintendents and others engaging and monitoring contractors.

-The CDMS will commence commercial operations later this year - Details will be in "News"
+The CAS will commence commercial operations later this year - Details will be in "News"

 Meanwhile trial user licences are available for the iphone app.